 American Kennel Club vs CKC Continental Kennel Club

 Pricing is based on kennel registration, full or limited rights, and color with or without DNA testing and results.

-But what’s the difference between AKC and CKC?
+But what’s the difference between American Kennel Club and Continental Kennel Club?

-Elsa and Dahlia are currently only CKC registered but we have a complete pedigree on them, and they have great lines from well-known breeders!
-Dahlia is off Biggie smalls of Don Blue and Elsa is from Dezinerbullz lines in general.
+Elsa, Dahlia, and Tucker are currently only CKC registered but we have a complete pedigree on them, and they have great AKC lines from well-known breeders!

-Because Dahlia is from Elsa she couldn’t be registered AKC.
+Because Dahlia is from Elsa she couldn’t be registered American Kennel Club.

-The reason they couldn’t be registered AKC is because some of the kennel clubs in Europe aren’t accredited through AKC, so AKC doesn’t accept transfer.
-However, after a few generations of breeding to AKC sires, your “next generation” litters may be approved for AKC registration.
+The reason they couldn’t be registered AKC is because some of the kennel clubs in Europe aren’t accredited through AKC, so they wont accept transfer.

 If your dog isn’t AKC registered it may be almost impossible to become so, depending on the situation.